Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Methodology: GECScore

-(3) We employ a similarity metric $\mathrm{Sim}$ to calculate the similarity scores ${S} = \{{s}_1, {s}_2, ..., {s}_{n-1}, {s}_{n}\}$ between the grammatical corrected texts $\tilde{X}$ and the original texts $X$.
-These similarity scores are then accentuated via a $\mathrm{softmax}$ function to amplify their disparities.
-We choose BLEURT~\cite{DBLP:conf/acl/SellamDP20}, which achieves the best average performance (see \autoref{table:metrics_performance}) as an example to calculate text similarity scores in our study and discuss other similarity metrics in the Appendix \ref{sec:similarity_metrics}.
-We define Grammar Error Correction Score as:
+\paragraph{Step 3} We then use a similarity scoring metric $\mathrm{Sim}$ to calculate the similarity scores ${S} = \{{s}_1, {s}_2, ..., {s}_{i-1}, {s}_{i}\}$ between the grammatical corrected texts $\tilde{X}$ and the original texts $X$.
+In our study, we use ROUGE2~\cite{DBLP:conf/acl/SellamDP20}, which achieves the best average performance (see \autoref{table:rouge_metrics_performance}), as an example for scoring, and discuss other similarity scoring metrics in Appendix \ref{sec:similarity_metrics}.

-(4) Based on the calculation of the GECScore for each sample, we obtained the GECScore for the entire sample set, $\tilde{S} = \{\tilde{s}_1, \tilde{s}_2, ..., \tilde{s}_{n-1}, \tilde{s}_{n}\}$, and determined the optimal threshold $\epsilon$ for the detector, which achieving the best balance between true positive rate (TPR) and false positive rate (FPR).
-When comparing the input sample $x_n$ with the threshold $\epsilon$, if score of $x_n$ is greater than $\epsilon$, the sample $x_n$ is more likely generated by LLMs, otherwise it is probably written by humans.
+\paragraph{Step 4} Based on the calculation of the similarity scores ${S}$ for the entire sample set, determine the optimal threshold $\epsilon$ for detection.
+This threshold should achieve the best balance between the true positive rate (TPR) and the false positive rate (FPR).
+The more diverse the sample types in the preliminary sample set, the better and more stable the performance of \textsc{GECScore}.

-It should be noted that the threshold $\epsilon$ will be dynamically adjusted based on the input sample and the preliminary sample set.
-The richer the sample types in the preliminary sample set, the better and more stable performance GECScore can demonstrate.
+\paragraph{Step 5} Finally, when comparing the input sample $x_i$ with the threshold $\epsilon$, if the score of $x_i$ is greater than $\epsilon$, the sample $x_i$ is more likely generated by LLMs; otherwise, it is probably written by humans.